 Register today.
 The deadline is July 21.

-The keynote speaker is David Wemmer, the Joel Hildebrand Distinguished Professor at the University of California, Berkeley as well as chair of the Department of Chemistry, who will discuss Protein Aggregation and Disease.
+The keynote speaker is David Wemmer, the Joel Hildebrand Distinguished Professor at the University of California, Berkeley as well as chair of the Department of Chemistry, who will discuss Disordered proteins, aggregation and disease.
 Dr. Wemmer is considered one of the fathers of NMR in biology.